 It’s almost impossible to have a 100% plastic-free kitchen.
 After all, plastic is everywhere.

 Wherever you look, you will see plastics.
-Because you cannot avoid it, you can at least know how to use it safely.
+Because you cannot avoid it, you can know how to use it safely.

 Avoid Heating Plastics

-Although polycarbonate plastic is strong and long-lasting, it can break down from high temperatures and overuse.
+Although polycarbonate plastic is solid and long-lasting, it can break down at high temperatures and overuse it.

 Never microwave food in plastic food containers.
 Plastic containers from packaged microwavable food should not be reused after initial use; they are safe only for one-time use.

-Warming plastics by heating them in a microwave is not the smartest thing to do.
+Warming plastics by heating them in a microwave is not the smartest thing.